-Misty: Welcome to Episode #19 of The Goodness Squad podcast.
-My nine-year-old daughter recently was telling me how much she wishes that she were already an adult, that she's tired of being a child and she wants to be an adult now.
-And so we got into a conversation about privileges and responsibilities and how being an adult comes with more privileges.
-But it also takes a lot of work to get there and that she has a lot of steps she needs to take before she would be able to be successful as an adult.
+My nine-year-old daughter recently was telling me how much she wishes that she were already an adult.
+She’s tired of being a child and she wants to be an adult now.
+We got into a conversation about privileges and responsibilities and how being an adult comes with more privileges.
+But, it also takes a lot of work to get there and that she has a lot of steps she needs to take before she would be able to be successful as an adult.

-So let's get back to my daughter.
-I think it makes sense, to most of us who are adults, that she couldn’t be successful as an adult right now with the skills that she has as a nine-year-old.
-Yes.
+I think it makes sense, to most of us who are adults, that my daughter couldn’t be successful as an adult right now with the skills that she has as a nine-year-old.
 She can make herself a fried egg, but there’s a lot that she cannot yet do.
-And doesn’t even understand that she needs to be able to do in order to be successful as an adult.
+And there is a lot she doesn’t even understand that she needs to be able to do in order to be successful as an adult.
 In other words, there are a lot of steps between now and successful adulthood for her.

 The same is true for you in your business.
 You won’t be successful as a business owner unless you take the required steps to get there.
 You cannot truly become successful as a business owner if you refuse to take those steps, or if you don’t understand what they are in the business world.
 Many people think that the very first step you need to take is to get a website.
 But that actually isn’t true.
-And if you don’t know that, if you don't know like my daughter doesn't know, if you don't know what you don't know, then you’re going to struggle to be truly successful.
+And if you don’t know that, then you’re going to struggle to be truly successful.

-But the same is true for your followers and your customers.
-They can’t get to where you are and to where you know they can eventually be, without taking certain steps.
+The same is true for your followers and your customers.
+They can’t get to where you are, and to where you know they can eventually be, without taking certain steps.
 There are things that they don’t know.

 Once they’ve learned all of the sets of skills, maybe they need to then learn how to plate a meal.
 But you have to take them through those steps, somewhat sequentially, in order for them to truly become the chef they want to be.
 And in that process, you will teach them things they did not know that they did not know.